 From 1st September 2021 NHS Liverpool CCG will have new arrangements in place for all Liverpool GP practices:

-Other NHS partners will bring on the new services from autumn 2021 to 2022.
+Knowsley GPs are now using these services and other NHS partners will bring them on over winter 2021 to 2022.
 We will continue to collaborate on these services to improve access to healthcare and raise standards consistently across the area.

-In autumn 2021, we will be taking a similar approach to seek providers for information in alternative formats for Blind and partially sighted people and for people with a learning disability.
-These will be live 2022.
+We are currently taking a similar approach to seek providers of information in alternative formats for Blind and partially sighted people and for people with a learning disability.
+These will be live early 2022.